TheWatermelon/toggl_tools/README.md

 * a cli application to start, stop and check running entries from the terminal;
 * a polybar plugin to keep track of running entries.

-## config
+## Dependencies
 To use these, you should place them somewhere and run them.
-A file named config should be placed on the same folder, containing only your Toggl API key.
+A file named `config` should be placed on the same folder, containing only your Toggl API key.

 toggl_cli.py depends on toggl_tools.py.
 They also require the following python modules:
 * requests